 7) Believe that there are never any accidents--the Universe is always conspiring to birth your best and highest good!

-Years ago as a professional speaker I often quoted writer Nancy Thayer who said, "It's never too late in life or fiction to revise."
+As a professional speaker I often quoted writer Nancy Thayer who said, "It's never too late in life or fiction to revise."

 At the young age of 62, I still agree.